Hi dear reader! So happy to write and share what I’ve learned while traveling in Japan!

 With this article, I really want to emphasize how traveling can offer a wealth of learning opportunities if you stay open and amazed by diversity!

 So let’s jump into it, and I hope my stories and experiences will broaden your horizons 😉

-Disclaimer: in this article, I used many time the phrase “Japanese people”, but by no mean, I want to stereotype or to generalize.
+Disclaimer: in this article, I used many time the phrase “Japanese people”, but by no means, I want to stereotype or generalize.
 Each Japanese is different, has different attitudes and values.
 It’s a way for me to speak about the tendencies I noticed in Japan.
 Thanks for understanding 😉(if you have an idea for a better synonym, please tell me!)